JuhoKon/tubemusic/README.md

 # DEMO

-Demo is now available at: https://tubemusicapp.herokuapp.com/.
+Demo is now available at: https://tubemusicapp.herokuapp.com/ (Not mobile friendly, mobile app in development).

 ### Backend setup (If you want to run your own backend)